 I always felt ashamed of my family and my father’s drinking.
 I felt so bad I didn’t even want to have the family name.
 I also identified with two other boys’ at school who also had alcoholic fathers.

 As an adult, my relationships involved codependency behaviors, which I remained unaware of until my early 40’s.
 In these relationships, I avoided expressing any feelings for fear of rejection.
 The women in my life criticized me for lack of feeling.
 I felt like something was wrong with me.
 I questioned if I even had the capacity to love.

 In addition, I tended to take care of my partners financial needs even though they were not my responsibility.
 I had poor boundaries as I had no idea where my personal boundaries ended and other persons began.
 Finally, I maintained silence when conflict arose for up to a week until one of my partners said, “We need to talk.”

 I began my codependency recovery in the late 80’s when my partner mentioned seeing a therapist for healing her inner child.
 I read John Bradshaw, Homecoming: Reclaiming and Championing Your Inner Child and Melody Beattie, Codependent No More.

 I recognized my codependency and for the next twenty years had less and less codependency behavior.
 Like other addictions you may be in codependency recovery for the rest of your life.
 I, however, am no longer codependent.

 I can see codependency as an addiction because I relied on my female partners to feel for me rather than knowing and expressing my own feelings.
-Codependents crave and expect a temporary boost of their self-esteem when they care take some need for their partner.
+Codependents crave and expect a temporary boost of their self-esteem when they take care of some need for their partner.
 Like any addiction the outer boost only lasts for a short time and then the codependent looks for another fix.